traceApplause/Instructions/README.md

 LINES TERMINATED BY '\n'
 IGNORE 1 ROWS;

-in a SQL Commander tab, replacing file name and table name for all 4 csv files(devices, bugs, testers, tester_device) should populate data into all 4 tables
+in a SQL Commander tab, replacing fileName and tableName for all 4 csv files(devices, bugs, testers, tester_device) should populate data into all 4 tables